ErencanPelin/Unity-Interactions/README.md

 # Unity Interactions
 An extensible unity interaction system.
-Versatile enough to be something I can re-use across many different projects, 2D, 3D, Multiplayer or single player.
+Versatile enough to be something that can be re-used across any project.
+From 2D to 3D to Multiplayer or single player.

 ## How it works
 ### Interactables